 Euthanasia is a source of persistent ethical and medical controversy related to the dignified completion of life.
 According to the jurisprudence of the Constitutional Court, voluntary passive euthanasia is compatible with the constitutional regulation of the right to life and human dignity.
 If the patient decides not to seek treatment or refuses life-saving intervention, this must be respected, unless this would endanger the life or physical integrity of others.
-The judicial body held that a legal system based on ideologically neutral constitutional foundations may not reflect either a supporting or a condemning view about one's decision to end one's life; the role to be played by the state in this respect is limited to the absolutely necessary measures resulting from its obligation of institutional protection concerning the right to life.^[90] The possibility of refusal is bound by a strict set of statutory conditions.
+The judicial body held that a legal system based on ideologically neutral constitutional foundations may not reflect either a supporting or a condemning view about one's decision to end one's life; the role to be played by the state in this respect is limited to the absolutely necessary measures resulting from its obligation of institutional protection concerning the right to life.90 The possibility of refusal is bound by a strict set of statutory conditions.
 However, non-voluntary passive euthanasia has no connection with the patient's right to self-determination and is therefore not allowed.
-Accordingly, no one may refuse a treatment, surgery, etc. on behalf of the patient.^[91] The right to human dignity and the protection of privacy are closely linked, since the full development of the individual's personality is ensured by the private sphere.
-Article VI (1) of the Hungarian Fundamental Law explicitly protects the right to privacy as an element of the right to human dignity, where state interference is completely prohibited.^[92]
+Accordingly, no one may refuse a treatment, surgery, etc. on behalf of the patient.91

+The right to human dignity and the protection of privacy are closely linked, since the full development of the individual's personality is ensured by the private sphere.
+Article VI (1) of the Hungarian Fundamental Law explicitly protects the right to private life.
+The Constitutional Court establishes the close link between the two fundamental rights by considering privacy as an element of the right to human dignity, where state interference is completely prohibited.92